 This class covers wide range of tools and factual material, including new ways of thinking about and managing the environment.
-Attendance will not be taken in lecture.
-However, attending lectures is the primary way to understand the models being used and how they apply to the problems we are studying; attendance is essential to doing well in this class.
+Attendance will not be taken in the synchronous session.
+However, attending and participating in the synchronous class is the primary way to understand the models being used and how they apply to the problems we are studying; attendance is essential to doing well in this class.